Ahmed-Arafat10/Git/Git.md

 $ git restore --staged *
-> VIP Note : $ git rm --cached <FileName> command will remove file from staging area whether this file is modified or just added while $ git restore --staged <FileName> command For modified file its not going to remove it from staging area, its going to neglect changes of it {this is done if you added new modified file to staging area accedintly but you want while you dont want to commit that change so you undo it} OR it removes new ADDED file from staging area
+> VIP Note : $ git rm --cached <FileName> command will remove file from staging area whether this file is modified or just added while $ git restore --staged <FileName> command For modified file its not going to remove it from staging area, its going to neglect changes of it {this is done if you added new modified file to staging area accidentally but you want while you don't want to commit that change so you undo it} OR it removes new ADDED file from staging area

 - To restore a file from last commit {Will remove any changes in that file}
 $ git restore <FileName>
-> Note : this can take place when changed file is not in staging area {you didnt yet use $ git add}, if file is changed (from last commit) but in staging area you cannot restore it, you only can restore it when changed file is in modified area
+> Note : this can take place when changed file is not in staging area {you didn't yet use $ git add}, if file is changed (from last commit) but in staging area you cannot restore it, you only can restore it when changed file is in modified area

-- Note: we can restore anything that is commited, while changes that arent saved in commits can not be restored
+- Note: we can restore anything that is committed, while changes that aren't saved in commits can not be restored

 - Show files in staging area
 $ git ls-files